-I’d pay an exorbitant amount of money to have someone massage my scalp, cut my hair and make it pretty, only to find they’d not done it quite how I wanted, and that the next day my hair looked just as flat as ever.
+I’d pay an exorbitant amount of money to have someone massage my scalp and cut my hair.
+Then The next day my hair looked just as flat as ever.

-When I was about 19, I decided to start cutting and dyeing my own hair.
+When I was about 19, I started cutting and dyeing my own hair.
 It was quick, easy, and I got what I wanted without the huge price tag.

-The best way to start cutting your own hair is to start with a trim.
+The best way to start cutting your own hair is to start with trimming the split ends.

 You use the same technique as for cutting, but only take off a centimetre or two from the ends.
 The more casual your hairstyle, the easier it will be to cut – and the more you cut it yourself, the more skilled you will become.

-To start with, you’ll need a quality pair of hair shears from somewhere like Hairhouse Warehouse and a comb.
+To start with, you’ll need a quality pair of hair scissors.

-If you plan to do this regularly, don’t get the cheapest pair – sharp shears will make it quicker and easier to cut, and be less likely to cause split ends.
+Don’t get the cheapest pair – sharp shears will make it quicker and easier to cut and cause fewer split ends.

-I cut my hair and let it fall onto the floor before sweeping it all up at the end, rather than aiming for the sink, because it ends up half on the floor anyway.
-If you can set another mirror behind you, that’s even better, but I’ve never had that luxury myself.
+I cut my hair and let it fall onto the floor before sweeping it all up at the end, rather than aiming for the sink.

-For years I asked for haircuts that were bouncy and voluminous, and it somehow took me over a decade to realise that no matter what I do, I have dead straight, flat hair.
+For years I asked for haircuts that were bouncy and voluminous, and it took me over a decade to realise that I have dead straight, flat hair.

-Even in the face of back-combing and liberal amounts of hairspray, it goes flat within an hour, so now when I cut my hair I look for styles that work on flat, straight hair.
+Even after back-combing and liberal amounts of hairspray, it goes flat within an hour, so now I cut my hair in a style I that works for my straight hair.

-After washing your hair, comb in out as straight as you can.
+After washing your hair, comb it out as straight as you can.

 Try to keep your head in a neutral position (eyes forward, how you’d naturally hold your head) so you can see how your hair falls.

-If you have a lot of hair, or are cutting in layers, you will need to divide the top half of your hair off and tie it or clip it on top of your head so you can work on the bottom half.
+If you have a lot of hair or are cutting in layers, you will need to divide the top half of your hair.
+Clip the top in two sections either side of your part, so you can work on the bottom half.

 I work back-to-front, as it’s less tiring and gives me a good visual guideline as to how long my hair will look.

-The first snip is always the scariest, but it’s also going to be your benchmark for length by which you will cut the rest of your hair.
+The first snip is always the scariest, but it’s also going to be your benchmark for the length of your hair.